Drip Tips vs Standard Mouthpieces – Complete Guide

 “Drip tip” comes from old-school RDAs (Rebuildable Drip Atomisers).

 Back then, you had to manually drip juice onto your coils through the mouthpiece.
 No tanks, no pods.
 Just dripping liquid through the tip.
+That’s why they called it a drip tip.
+You literally used the tip to drip juice.

 This technique was popular because it typically produced better flavour and vapour than the cartridge systems available at the time.
 Vapers would remove the cap, drip a few drops of e-liquid onto the coils, replace the cap, and vape until they needed to drip again.

+The term stuck around even after tank systems made manual dripping obsolete.
 Now, people call any removable mouthpiece a “drip tip.”
 Doesn’t matter if you actually drip anything or not.
-The name just stuck.

 When Terms Are Interchangeable